 Written by Evi Idoghor

-If your partner prohibits you from maintaining relationships with others, save for him, if he doesn't introduce you to anyone in his circle, including his family, if he stops you from communicating with your family, then that relationship is not just a secret one, but an abusive relationship, waiting to unfold.
-He is in the beginning process of grooming you, so he can successfully isolate you from others and then commit all sorts of atrocities.
-Please flee from such a person, no matter how much they tell you they love you; it isn't worth it.
+If you are secretly dating someone, or if someone wants to date you but not tell anyone, you are probably in dangerous territory.
+The other party may be hiding something or someone.
+Also, if your partner forbids you from having relationships with anyone except him, if he refuses to introduce you to anyone in his circle, including his family, and if he prevents you from communicating with your family, that relationship is not just a secret one, but an abusive one waiting to happen.
+He is starting to groom you in order to successfully isolate you from others and then commit all manner of atrocities.
+Please avoid such people, no matter how much they claim to love you; it isn't worth it.

 As a Christian, I've come to learn that you can't successfully manage any element of your life without God's help.
 The sooner you bring him into the matter, the better it will be for you, and the sooner he will guide you in the right direction.
 Logic can only take you so far (thank God for logic), but it will not reveal someone's genuine intentions for you, nor will it push those who may know the truth to reveal it to you.
 So we need God - only God knows the depths of a person's heart and/or whether a person has good intentions toward you.

 In conclusion, privacy does not imply that no one else is aware that you and your partner are involved; rather, it implies that individuals with whom you've shared your life and whom you trust to some level recognize that this is your person (on both sides).
 Don't be scared to inquire about someone's friends and family the next time you become involved with them.
 Learn everything you can about them, and don't let anyone keep you a secret.